Generlate/Handbook/editing/index.md

 Every Generlate teammate will be editing the Generlate handbook frequently to keep information up-to-date and participate in important changes in the company.
 This guide helps everyone learn how to edit the handbook.

-The handbook consists of Markdown files in the Git repository at [github.com/Generlate/handbook](https://github.com/Generlate/handbook/tree/main/content). ([Why not a wiki or Google Docs?](../usage.md#wiki-and-google-docs-handbooks-become-stale)) <!-- broken links -->
+The handbook consists of Markdown files in the Git repository at [github.com/Generlate/Handbook](https://github.com/Generlate/Handbook/tree/main/content).

 ## How to get help